shubhamsaini/str-imputation/gwas_power/readme.md

  - This script does not take genotype phase into consideration
  - It is assumed that samples are in the same order in both STR and SNP VCFs.
-	 - If not, uncomment the three lines to reorder the samples in the SNP VCF
+	 - If not, uncomment the three lines in `driver.sh` to reorder the samples in the SNP VCF